Givat Shaul: History

 Givat Shaul was established in 1906 on land purchased from the Arab villages of Deir Yassin and Lifta by a society headed by Rabbi Nissim Elyashar, Arieh Leib and Moshe Kopel Kantrovitz.
 Difficulties in registering the land delayed construction until 1919.
 The first residents were needy families who were given small plots to grow fresh produce that was marketed in Jerusalem.
 These families, mainly Yemenite Jews, were joined by others from Meah Shearim and the Old City.
 The Ashkenazim built the first public building, Beit Knesset HaPerushim.
 In 1912, an embroidery and sewing workshop was opened with the help of a Jewish philanthropist, Rabbi Slutzkin.
 Other industries established in Givat Shaul were the Froumine biscuit factory, a factory for kerosene heaters that manufactured arms for the British army during the British Mandate of Palestine, and a matza factory.
 In 1927, the Diskin Orphanage moved to Givat Shaul from the Old City.
 This building, designed by a local architect named Tabachnik, was home to 500 orphan boys.

 According to a census conducted in 1931 by the British Mandate authorities, Givat Shaul had a population of 966 inhabitants, in 152 inhabited houses.

 A long, dirt track separated Givat Shaul from a cluster of Arab villages, including Deir Yassin, with whom the Jews maintained good relations.
 In late 1946, the Haganah straightened and paved the dirt track in order to use it as a landing strip.
 During the Battle for Jerusalem in 1948, the Haganah flew in supplies, armaments, food, and troops on this runway.
 After the war, this road became known as Kanfei Nesharim Street.

 In January 1948, the leaders of Givat Shaul met with the mukhtar of Deir Yassin to work out a non-aggression pact: if armed militia entered Deir Yassin, the villagers would hang out laundry in a certain sequence or place lanterns in a particular location.
 In return, patrols from Givat Shaul guaranteed safe passage to Deir Yassin residents, in vehicles or on foot, passing through their neighborhood on the way to Jerusalem.
 Over time, Deir Yassin became a halfway site for Arab forces moving from Ein Karem and Malha to al-Qastal and Kolonia, which overlooked the Jerusalem-Tel Aviv highway.

-On 9 April 1948, Deir Yassin was attacked by Irgun and Lehi forces and between 100 and 110 villagers were killed during the fights or massacred afterward.
-The population that had not fled was expelled.
-The rumours about this massacre also contributed to the trigger of the 1948 Palestinian exodus.
+Amidst rumours that Deir Yassin was an active terrorist base, on 9 April, 1948, the village was attacked by paramilitary Israeli Irgun and Lehi forces in what came to be known as the Deir Yassin Massacre.
+About 100 people were killed.
+The rumours about this massacre also contributed to the trigger of the 1948 Palestinian expulsion and flight.

-In 1951, the abandoned buildings were used to house a therapeutic community of 300 patients called the Kfar Shaul Government Work Village for Mental Patients.
+In 1951, the depopulated buildings were used to house a therapeutic community of 300 patients called the Kfar Shaul Government Work Village for Mental Patients.
 The majority of patients were Holocaust survivors.

+On 30 November 2023, it was the scene of a mass shooting by two Hamas fighters amid the Gaza war.
+The Palestinian gunmen were shot and killed by security forces and an armed civilian.
+Three Israelis were killed and six wounded.